 Investing in STA start-ups

-Siemens Technology Accelerator (STA) offers attractive investment opportunities in the start-up companies we found for venture capital funds and institutional and private investors, adding value through our industry and technology expertise and access to Siemens’ global resources.
+Siemens Technology Accelerator (STA) offers attractive investment opportunities in the start-up companies we found for venture capital funds and institutional and private investors, adding value through our industry, and technology know-how and access to Siemens’ global resources.

 Access to high-value technologies